farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-3-Interchangable-Dependencies.md

 ## Object Inheritance
 Most software students learn [Object-Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming).
-Class inheritance tends to be one of the first tools taught for modeling relationships.
+Class inheritance tends to be one of the first tools taught for modeling variable behaviors.
 <!-- , despite the principle to [favor composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance). -->

 Inheritance does offer some open-closed benefits.
 It is